American Red Cross Aquatic Training Academy

 Participants must be 15 by the last day of the lifeguarding course.
 Upon successful completion of the course, participants will become certified in Lifeguarding, First Aid, CPR/AED for the Professional Rescuer, valid for 2 years.
 Participants must be able to pass per-requisites that includes: 300 yard continuous swim, a timed deep water brick retrieval and 2 minutes of no hands treading.
 Participants will receive a manual and pocket mask on the first day of class.

 The Lifeguarding Review Course allows currently certified lifeguards the opportunity to review the content of the Lifeguard course in a classroom setting in about half the time of a full lifeguarding course.
-Participants who successfully complete the Lifeguarding review course will receive new certificates in Lifeguarding, First Aid and CPR/AED for the Professional rescuer.
+Participants who successfully complete the Lifeguarding review course will receive new certificates in Lifeguarding, First Aid and CPR/AED for the Professional Rescuer.
 Must pass prerequisite skills evaluation and hold a current certification in Lifeguarding/CPR/AED/First Aid or it must have expired within 30 days of the course.
+There is a 7-hour online course that must be completed in advance of taking this course.
+The link to the online course will be sent once registration is complete.

 This course teaches lifeguards the skills and knowledge needed to prevent as well as respond to emergencies in non-surf, open-water areas found in public parks, resorts, summer camps and campgrounds.
 Participants must be 15 years or older, have a valid lifeguarding/First Aid/CPR/AED certificate, have the ability to swim 550 yards continuously and tread water for 2 minutes using only their legs.
 Participants must also complete a timed event within 1 minute 40 seconds that includes: swim 20 yards, surface dive to a depth of 7 to 10 feet to retrieve a 10 pound object, return to the surface and swim 20 yards on the back to return to the starting point, exit the water without using a ladder or steps, then swim 5 yards, submerge and retrieve three dive rings placed 5 yards apart in 4 to 7 feet of water, resurface and continue to swim another 5 yards to complete the skill sequence.